bettersg/besomebody_v3/README.md

 To make a release, you can raise a PR to merge `main` into `release`.
 (Lead dev can checkout `release` locally, merge in `main`, and then push directly.)

 The preview, staging and production sites are all configured to use the same Firebase app.
 Auth, data storage, and other services are thus common across all environments.

+## Local development

+Run `npm install` to install all dependencies.

+Run `npm start` to start the development server on `localhost:3000`.

+### Firebase

+For the development server to work, Firebase must first be configured by setting up `.env`.

+If you already have an `.env` file for an existing Firebase app, simply copy it to the root directory.

+Otherwise, copy `.env.example` into a new `.env` file.
+Create a new Firebase project [here](https://console.firebase.google.com/).
+Add a new web application, then copy its Firebase configuration variables into `.env`.
+- Under Authentication, navigate to "Sign-in method" and enable Email/Password, Google, and/or Facebook.
+These are needed for signing in.
+- Under Firestore Database, navigate to "Rules" and edit them to enable reads and writes, e.g. by modifying it to `allow read, write: if true;` in line 5.